Holiday Notice

 Definition of Done vs Acceptance Criteria

-The Definition of Done is a set of criteria that determines when a task or project is considered complete.
+The Definition of Done is a set of criteria that determines when a task or project is considered complete by organizational standards.
 It outlines the minimum requirements that must be met for a deliverable to be considered a shippable product.
 The Definition of Done also sets quality measures to ensure consistency across different features and user stories.

 In contrast, Acceptance Criteria are specific to each user story or feature.
 They outline the specific conditions or functionalities that need to be satisfied for the user story to be accepted by the project stakeholders.